dannhan/smart-grid/README.md

 - [ ] add abstraction layer for sidebarinfo and sidebarnav (hoc, ref, whatever)
 - [ ] chart animation
+- [ ] What if different room have the same name for a lamp

 - [x] fix the logo when reloading page the logo just randomly overflowed (now use svg)